 Also, our transparent solar low temperature engines will run just as happily in the palm of your hand as they will by sunlight.
 The heat from your hand goes straight through the acrylic plate and directly heats the air inside the main chamber.
 On the top side, the heat in the air is able to directly radiate away from the engine, without having to pass through the top plate.

-All Stirling engines are fully reversible.
+Stirling engines can bereversible.
 In the Kontax Low Temperature range this means that instead of warming the bottom plate and cooling the top plate to get clockwise rotation, you can cool the bottom plate and warm the top plate to get anti-clockwise rotation.

 The simplest way to get forwards (clockwise) rotation is to hold the engine in the palm of your hand, allow the bottom plate to warm up to the temparature of your hand and gently spin the flywheel clockwise.
 If your hand is warm enough (and the ambient room temperature cool enough) your engine should continue to run under its own power (as long as you keep it on your hand).
 If you have a very cold hand and the ambient room temperature is very warm there might not be enough temperature difference between the top and bottom plates for the engine to run.